 - Any requests to extend the restriction beyond ten years must go to the Graduate Council for approval.

 - In cases where the dissertation is a co-worked piece and there is disagreement between the student and the advisor over whether the dissertation will or will not be available for download outside of the Brown community, the dispute will be brought before the Graduate Council for resolution.

 To complete the electronic submission process, doctoral candidates must have successfully defended their dissertation and had it approved by their committee.
 To use the ETD system, doctoral candidates must possess a valid username and password for accessing Brown’s computer network.
 If you are unable to create an account in the system, please contact [email protected] for assistance.

-The last day that a doctoral dissertation and all of the associated forms and documents related to the completion of a Ph.D. may be submitted to the Graduate School is the first business day in May.
+The doctoral dissertation and all of the associated forms and documents related to the completion of a Ph.D. must be submitted to the Graduate School by the deadlines listed above; no extensions will be granted.
 See Submission of the Final Copy for important clarifications regarding the final submission process.

 THE FINAL EXAMINATION OR DEFENSE

 The final examination or defense must be scheduled by the candidate at the convenience of the readers.
 At least two weeks prior to the final examination or defense, candidates must provide the department manager with the appropriate dissertation defense information so the dissertation defense information form can be completed and returned to the Graduate School.